GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

 **`Benchmark/`**: Contains the seven new queries, each written in natural language and accompanied by its context.
 Each query is also accompanied by a set of relaxed queries ranked based on a user survey.

+**`BENCH-Answers/`**: Contains the answers to the queries, ranked according to the order of relaxed queries in the benchmark.

 **Step 1: Compute Dataset Statistics and mapping function matrices**